A fluffy panda mascot is all the rage at the Winter Olympics

 The stuffed animal version has become so sought after that people are camping overnight to buy it.

-Outside one of Beijing's largest official Olympic merchandise store, the line is long and growing longer — despite a loudspeaker blaring the same line over and over: All Bing Dwen Dwen stuffed animals have sold out for the day.
+Outside one of Beijing's largest official Olympic merchandise store on a recent day, the line is long and growing longer — despite a loudspeaker blaring the same line over and over: All Bing Dwen Dwen stuffed animals have sold out for the day.

 One small problem I tell him: Bing Dwen Dwen is sold out.
 Even the 500 pandas allotted for pre-sale orders have been nabbed by people who lined up outside the store the night before.